 Load lengths will vary depending on your unique circumstances, and you should always be sure to know your forklift’s rated capacity at certain load centers.
 But a rule of thumb that might be used as a starting point would be a standard pallet, which is 48 inches in length.

-Calculating 12 inches of clearance will help to ensure you have enough space to turn in the aisle and help protect against potentially unsafe situations resulting from operator error.
+Calculating 12 inches of clearance will help to ensure you have enough space to accommodate your forklift’s turn radius, so you can turn in the aisle and help protect against potentially unsafe situations resulting from operator error.

 Remember that this is just a start to your assessment practice.
 Always be sure to have your forklift dealer verify your results before you make a purchasing decision!